MissedShot/wok-csgo-2.1/README.md

-# wok-csgo-sdk-v2
+# wok-csgo-sdk-v2.1
-a clean sdk which has everything you need for a fully featured internal cheat [( temporarily not supported till the global changes )](https://github.com/lagcomp/wok-csgo-sdk-v2/discussions/82).
+a clean sdk which has everything you need for a fully featured internal cheat updated for last game update original credits goes to https://github.com/lagcomp/csgo_sdk